Department of Communication Studies

 COMM 3322.
 Communication Career Readiness.

-This course helps students discover communication careers by assisting them in building a personalized career pathway through hands-on experiences, mentoring, networking, and examining the field of communication studies.
-Prerequisite: COMM 1310 with a grade of "C" or better and instructor approval.
+This course helps students discover communication careers by assisting them in building a personalized career pathway through hands-on experiences, mentoring, networking, and examining the field of Communication Studies.
+Readings and assignments prepare students for future professional workforce standards by developing organizational and group communication competencies.
+Students engage in self-assessment, career exploration, and professional skill development to strengthen their career readiness.
+Students also evaluate their growth in career knowledge, confidence, and employable skills across a variety of communication careers in corporate, professional, and nonprofit organizations.
+Prerequisite: COMM 1310 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter